What is Parkinson's disease?

 What are the symptoms?

-The main symptoms of Parkinson's are tremors, stiff muscles, slow movement, problems with balance or walking, and pain.
+The main symptoms of Parkinson's disease are tremors, stiff muscles, slow movement, and problems with balance or walking.
+Other symptoms include pain, depression, and sleep problems.
 Symptoms differ from person to person.
-In time, the disease affects muscles all through your body.
-This can lead to problems like trouble swallowing or constipation.
+Over time, the disease affects muscles all through your body.
+This can lead to trouble with swallowing, speech, and vision.

 How is it diagnosed?

-Your doctor will ask questions about your symptoms and your past health and will do a neurological exam.
+Your doctor will ask questions about your symptoms and past health and do a neurological exam.
 This exam checks to see how well your nerves are working.
-There are no lab or blood tests that can diagnose Parkinson's.
-But you might have tests to find out what's causing symptoms.
+There are no blood tests that can diagnose Parkinson's.
+But you might have tests, such as an MRI, to help rule out other diseases that could be causing your symptoms.

 How is Parkinson's disease treated?

 At this time, Parkinson's disease can't be cured.
-But you may not need treatment if your symptoms are mild.
-Medicines can help control the symptoms.
-You may also get occupational, physical, or speech therapy to help you function better.
-Brain surgery, for example deep brain stimulation, may be an option.
+You may decide to wait to start medicines if your symptoms aren't bothering you.
+You may get occupational, physical, or speech therapy to help you function better.
+Exercise can also help.
+Brain surgery, such as deep brain stimulation, may be an option.

-Normally, these nerve cells make an important chemical called dopamine.
+Normally, nerve cells in the brain make an important chemical called dopamine.
 Dopamine sends signals to the part of your brain that controls movement.
 It lets your muscles move smoothly and do what you want them to do.
 When you have Parkinson's, these nerve cells break down.
 Then you no longer have enough dopamine, and you have trouble moving the way you want to.

 No one knows for sure what makes these nerve cells break down.
-But scientists are doing a lot of research to look for the answer.
-They are studying many possible causes, including aging and poisons in the environment.
+But researchers are studying many possible causes, including aging and poisons in the environment.